Have you ever wanted to start a food blog and make money sharing your recipes with people around the world?

 There are also some other special kind of food that can only be prepared by a few specialised people.

-Before you settle for choose your food, you need to write down a list of at least 10 possible food niche you’d like to blog about.
+Before you settle for any particular food niche, you want to write down a list of at least 10 possible food niches you’d like to blog about.

-As soon as that’s done, here’s a a quick question you need to ask yourself;
+As soon as that’s done, here’s a a quick question to ask yourself;

 After doing some research to get a better understanding of this, decide on the one you are very good at where you can also produce a good number of food recipes, blog posts, videos and other content.